lucasriondel/use-url-state-reacthook/PUBLISH.md

 Make sure your repository has:

-- Write permissions for GitHub Actions (Settings → Actions → General → Workflow permissions)
+- **Write permissions for GitHub Actions**:
+  - Go to Settings → Actions → General → Workflow permissions
+  - Select "Read and write permissions"
-- Allow GitHub Actions to create and approve pull requests (if needed)
+  - Check "Allow GitHub Actions to create and approve pull requests"
+- **Contents permission**: The workflow needs to push tags and commits back to the repository

 ## 📦 Version Control